ekz97/magazaki/Apps/PeasieAPI/README.md

 1. - push to github
 3. - write instructions for HvA and Jeroen

-## Examples of services and middlewares in this template:
+## Services and middlewares in this template:
 - Architecture based on Minimal APIs pattern with Endpoint Handlers
 - Asynchronous Service calls with Dependency Injection (DI) and Scoped Services
 - Authentication with JWT, JWS, JWE and JOSE